There was an individual at the Sunday April 18 11:00 AM Mass, who has tested COVID positive.

 We see ourselves as a unique expression of the People of God whose faith in Jesus Christ is rooted in the Roman Catholic tradition.
 We invite you to join us in worship, service and play.

-Dear Friends,Jesus Christ is risen – alleluia!This Thursday is Earth Day, a wonderful celebration ...
+Dear Friends,Jesus Christ is risen – alleluia!First, congratulations to our first communicants who are ...
 Read More »